Spaghetti Squash Casserole

 8. Spaghetti Squash Casserole (Recipe Card)

-• The ultimate low carb comfort food.
-Our family loves spaghetti squash in casseroles because it tastes just as comforting and satisfying as regular pasta noodles but doesn’t weigh you down.
+• Secretly low carb.
+My family loves spaghetti squash in casseroles because it tastes just as comforting and satisfying as regular pasta noodles but doesn’t weigh you down.

 • Customize it!
 Picky eaters at home?
 No problem!
 You can easily personalize the casserole by switching up the veggies, cheeses, or meats to make everybody happy.
 It’s even easy to make a vegetarian version!